 Step 5.
 Print

 Get your paper ready.
 You should have several sheets of photocopy paper laid out so you can print copies of your work without having to leave the workspace.
-Unlike Linoleum block prints or wood block printing, Styrofoam does not print hundreds of copies with little or no deterioration.
-Eventually Styrofoam will bend or get a dent that will mar your design.
+Unlike Linoleum block prints or woodblock printing, Styrofoam does not print hundreds of copies with little or no deterioration.
+Eventually, Styrofoam will bend or get a dent that will mar your design.
 Before this happens you should be able to create dozens of copies if you like.
 I like creating as many as possible for special handmade greeting cards and homemade book covers.

 Because the Styrofoam is so light, it is best to lay the inked foam face down onto the readied paper.
 Use a wooden spoon, a clean brayer or just your hands and press the foam completely and firmly on the paper or cloth.
 Once you have decided the paper has received all the ink it can, gently pull the plate off the paper.
 Try not to bend the foam at all during the lifting or the bend will later print as a line, marring future prints.

 Once you have printed the paper, you must re-ink the plate to print another copy.
 Do this each time for as many prints as you would like.
-A foam plate can print as many as 25 copies or more before it begins to bend or show signs of loosing the details.
+A foam plate can print as many as 25 copies or more before it begins to bend or show signs of losing the details.
 If you don’t want to make 25 copies, at least make 5.
 This gives you enough to keep one and give several away.
 Try making them with friends and then trading one of yours for one of your friends.

 Later, after the ink dries, you can add another color or extra designs to your print.
 You can add decorative writing too if you would like it to look like fancy French designer paper.